On this page

 - We have five policy committees that steer research, development, and implementation of policy in their specialist areas.

-- We have four diversity and inclusion networks, providing a supportive environment for groups that are currently underrepresented in the magistracy, including Black, Asian and minority ethnic, disabled, LGBT+ and young magistrates.
+- We have four diversity and inclusion networks, providing a supportive environment for groups that are currently underrepresented in the magistracy, including Black, Asian and Global Majority, disabled, LGBT+ and young magistrates.